fent/node-m3u8stream/README.md

 Currently, it does not support [encrypted media segments](https://tools.ietf.org/html/draft-pantos-http-live-streaming-20#section-4.3.2.4).
 This is because the sites where this was tested on and intended for, YouTube and Twitch, don't use it.

 This does not parse master playlists, only media playlists.
-If you want to parse a master playlist to get links to media playlists, you can try the [m3u8 module](https://github.com/tedconf/node-m3u8), which m3u8stream uses.
+If you want to parse a master playlist to get links to media playlists, you can try the [m3u8 module](https://github.com/tedconf/node-m3u8).

 # Install